An MS in occupational and environmental health (OEH) is offered with optional subprograms in agricultural safety and health and industrial hygiene.

 Students will be able to:

-- demonstrate the use of regulatory guidelines that seek to control occupational health and injury issues,
+- demonstrate the use of regulatory guidelines enacted to control occupational health and injury issues;

-- use computer software and statistical methods to test a hypothesis, and
+- use statistical methods and related software to test a hypothesis; and

-- use intervention and evaluation theory to prevent occupational health and injury hazards.
+- apply interventions to prevent occupational health and injury hazards.

 Students will be able to:

-- summarize epidemiological principles that can be used to determine health outcomes associated with exposure to occupational hazards,
+- summarize epidemiological and toxicological principles that can be used to determine health outcomes associated with exposure to occupational hazards;

-- interpret the significance of occupationally derived data relative to an exposure or health outcome,
+- interpret the significance of research data relative to an exposure or health outcome;

-- design and implement a research project relative to peer-reviewed literature in agricultural safety and health.
+- develop skills to design and evaluate a research project relative to peer-reviewed literature in agricultural safety and health.

 - anticipate and recognize occupational and environmental hazards (i.e., physical, chemical, and biological agents, factors, and stressors) generated by or associated with defined sources, unit operations, and/or processes;

-- describe qualitative and quantitative aspects of generation of hazards;
+- describe qualitative and quantitative aspects of the generation of hazards;

 - apply scientific principles, instrumentation, and methods to adequately assess exposures to hazards;